Mouni Sadhu: Spirituality

+Mystic trilogy

 The first three books widely published by Mouni Sadhu form part of what he calls his 'Mystic Trilogy'.
 Furthermore, in the foreword to his last book (not including Initiations which was a translation) Meditation: an Outline or Practical Study, in describing that works relationship to Concentration and Samadhi, he says:

 "....the present work is like a continuation of the two just mentioned, and I writing on the assumption, that its two forerunners are well known to you.
 It would be impossible to repeat in Meditation the material previously expounded in other books."

+1967 letter to Thomas Merton

-In a letter to Thomas Merton in 1967, humbly requesting him as a spiritual brother, to consider writing a foreword to a planned book of his to be published as Contemplation: an Outline for Practical Study one can see both the development of a continuous theme and the intrinsically practical nature of these works dealing with the deeper and inner aspects of spirituality.
+In a letter to Thomas Merton in 1967, requesting him as a spiritual brother, to consider writing a foreword to a planned book of his to be published as Contemplation: an Outline for Practical Study one can see both the development of a continuous theme and the intrinsically practical nature of these works dealing with the deeper and inner aspects of spirituality.
 Thomas Merton was not in a position to accept such an offer and the book was not published.
 It was Mouni Sadhu's translation of Initiations that was to be his last published work.